KiranLDA/PAMLr/README.md

 ## Removing unwanted data

 As mentionned above, logger data often come with periods when a logger is not on the bird.
-To remove these periods there is a function called `curPAM`.
+To remove these periods there is a function called `cutPAM`.

 ```r
 start = as.POSIXct("2016-07-01","%Y-%m-%d", tz="UTC")
 end = as.POSIXct("2017-06-01","%Y-%m-%d", tz="UTC")
 PAM_data = cutPAM(PAM_data,start,end)
 ```

 `hoopoe` has now been overwritten by the cropped (by date) dataset.
 Beware of over-writing until you are happy with the cropping dates.
-This could, for example, be done using `quickPLOT(cutPAM(PAM_data,start,end), measurements = "pressure")`
+This could, for example, be done using `quickPLOT(cutPAM(PAM_data,start,end), measurements = "pressure")` iteratively until happy with start and end.

-# Actinogram
+# Actogram

-An actinogram (activity over time) can tell us a lot about a bird's behaviour, for instance whether it is a nocturnal or a diurnal migrant. `PAMLr` allows the user to plot one of these using `plotACTOGRAM`
+An actogram (activity over time) can tell us a lot about a bird's behaviour.
+For instance, whether it is a nocturnal or a diurnal migrant. `PAMLr` allows the user to plot one of these using `plotACTOGRAM`

 ```r
 par(mar=c(4,4,1,6))